-A particular critical development in Mariology is the doctrine of Mary's coredemption.
+A particular critical development in Mariology is the doctrine of Mary's co-redemption.
 It has won so many adherents that it is regarded as the opinion of the vast majority of RC theologians.
-Mary is styled Co-redemptrix because she cooperated directly and immediately in the redemptive process itself.
+Mary is styled Co-Redemptrix because she cooperated directly and immediately in the redemptive process itself.
 Mary is believed to be the "new Eve" who is associated with Christ "the new Adam."
 As Eve contributed to the ruin of men, Mary and the Church contribute to their redemption.
-Pius XII wrote: "Free from all sin, original and personal, always most intimately united with her Son, as another Eve she offered Him on Golgotha to the eternal Father for all the children of Adam, sin-stained by his fall, and her mother's love were included in the holocaust."

-Two Biblical texts are cited as key proofs for this view.
-R.C. theologians argue since her struggle with Satan is identical with her Son's, it follows that the prophecy of Genesis 3:15 foreshadows also Mary's co-redemptive mission.
+Pius XII wrote: "Free from all sin, original and personal, always most intimately united with her Son, as another Eve she offered Him on Golgotha to the eternal Father for all the children of Adam. sin-stained by his fall, and her mother's love were included in the holocaust."
+Two Biblical texts are cited as key proofs for this view, R.C. theologians argue since her struggle with Satan is identical with her Son's, it follows that the prophecy of Genesis 3: 15 foreshadows also Mary's co-redemptive mission.
 Pius XII says that this prophecy is to be understood of Mary alone.
+The full meaning of the prophecy is only realized when we see foreshadowed in it the "new Eve," the other "Mother of all life," who herself would actually give birth to the Saviour.
+It points to Mary who with her divine Son is to crush Satan's head.
+On the cross then we see the fulfillment of what was announced at the gates of paradise lost.